AxdeExpe/PiIoTCommandCenter/README.md

-The program lets several Raspberry Pi's communicate with each other.
+This program lets several Raspberry Pi's communicate with each other.

 You wil can send files, write, read and execute them.